-Best 7-Inch Android Tablet: A Samsung Galaxy Tab A 7 Review
+Best 7-Inch Tablet: A Samsung Galaxy Tab A 7 Review

 This is another crucial factor governing buying choice.
 Obviously, the 7-inch tablets are more economically priced as compared to their 8-inch or 10-inch counterparts.
 The cost-effectiveness definitely makes these a preferred choice for students and youngsters.